SQ-WARE/Documentation/docs/rewards.md

 ## Recognition Categories

 ### **Automatic Recognition**
-**Gameplay Achievements**: On Minecraft servers, server-integrated systems automatically award Points for hourly playtime and in-game milestones/achievement completion.
-Points may be convertible to SQ Tokens (a governance token) in the future once available.
-On non-Minecraft titles, SQ Tokens may be awarded directly.
+**Gameplay Achievements**: Server-integrated systems automatically award Points for hourly playtime and in-game milestones/achievement completion across all games.
+Points may be exchangeable for the Token in the future once available.
+No tokens are awarded directly in-game on any title.

 **Community Metrics**: Platform participation, Discord engagement, and peer interactions contribute to automatic recognition calculations.

 ### **Manual Recognition**
-**Exceptional Contributions**: Community leaders and staff can nominate players for manual recognition awards (Points on Minecraft; SQ Tokens on non-Minecraft titles) based on outstanding community service.
+**Exceptional Contributions**: Community leaders and staff can nominate players for manual recognition awards (Points) based on outstanding community service.

 **Development Participation**: Contributing to platform development, testing, and improvement initiatives earns discretionary recognition.